E. Paul DeKoning, MD, MS

 Medical Director, CHaD Emergency Services

-Dr. Rutman lives in a 250-year-old farmhouse in the bucolic town of Lyme NH with her husband, two children, and chocolate lab.
-She is an avid fiddler for contra dances, and loves hiking, biking, downhill and cross-country skiing, and otherwise exploring the beautiful Upper Valley.
+Dr. Rutman lives in a 250-year-old farmhouse in the bucolic town of Lyme NH with her husband, 2 children, and a chocolate lab.
+She is an avid fiddler for contra dances and loves hiking, biking, downhill and cross-country skiing, and otherwise exploring the beautiful Upper Valley.

 Assistant Program Director, Emergency Medicine Residency